 Midway's Hydro Thunder garnered constant attention at ATEI (above).
-The use of a subwoofer to handle the boats' low revving engine is fantastic

-Naomi-based Crazy Taxi (main) was already highly enjoyable, despite being unfinished.
+The use of a subwoofer to handle the boats' low revving engine is fantastic Naomi-based Crazy Taxi (main) was already highly enjoyable, despite being unfinished.
 Other titles in the Naomi line-up included Zombie Zone, THOTD 2, and Dynamite Baseball 98.
-Atari's War: Final Assault was a real surprise (above)

-Still, Sega made its usual impressive appearance, with Model 3-powered European novelties such as LA Machineguns, Daytona

-USA 2 Power Edition, Ocean Hunter, Star Wars Trilogy Arcade, and last month's Magical Truck Adventure, but of more interest was the company's Naomi-fuelled range.
+Atari's War: Final Assault was a real surprise (above) total of 416 exhibitors, occupying a record floor space of 19,739 sq m constituted 1999's Amusement Trades Exhibition International at London's Earls Court Exhibition Centre last month.
+As ever, the show attracted the main players (with the exception of Capcom), eager to convince ATEI attendees how much income their machines would generate once placed on the arcade floor.
+Indeed, unlike the majority of the year's shows, ATEI is very much about money, and very little about games.
+Still, Sega made its usual impressive appearance, with Model 3-powered European novelties such as LA Machineguns, Daytona USA 2 Power Edition, Ocean Hunter, Star Wars Trilogy Arcade, and last month's Magical Truck Adventure, but of more interest was the company's Naomi-fuelled range.
 Heading up the assault was The House of the Dead 2 in its various cabinet guises, but in particular, an unfinished but already very playable Crazy Taxi (see p113).
 Next to it, Zombie Zone (Blood Bullet in the east) proved extremely enjoyable, if a little repetitive after prolonged play, and a graphically impressive Dynamite Baseball 98 completed the new line-up.

-VideoLogic, provider of the Power VR chip behind Naomi (as well as Dreamcast) secured a modest stand, proudly showing off Ultimate Race Pro and The House of the Dead 2.
+VideoLogic, provider of the Power VR chip behind Naomi (as well as Dreamcast) secured